Are you ready

 - Choose one that allows you to demonstrate the benefits and that can be expanded gradually to a larger customer base as you gain experience.

-- Beyond identity verification and authentication processes, explore the possibility to issue credentials to your users
+- Beyond identity verification and authentication processes, explore the possibility to issue credentials to your users.

 - Create user stories and journey maps to visualize how users interact with the ID Wallet in the selected use case.

-- Estimate volumes for active users and issued credentials
+- Estimate volumes for active users and issued credentials.

 Step 3: Incremental Scaling

 A successful pilot serves as a foundation for incremental scaling.
-Here's what to do in this phase:

 - Promote and educate your user base on using digital identity wallets for authentication and facilitate customer support if needed.